nbuchwitz/icingaweb2-module-mapDatatype/CONTRIBUTING.md

 # <a id="contributing"></a> Contributing

-Icinga Web 2 Module for Maps is an open source project and lives from your ideas and contributions.
+Icinga Web 2 Module for MapDatatype is an open source project and lives from your ideas and contributions.

 There are many ways to contribute, from improving the documentation, submitting bug reports and features requests or writing code to add enhancements or fix bugs.